TelaHance/TeladocCapstone/docs/auth0.md

 The instructions below are based on the instructions <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">here</a>.

-Before you start, get the Auth0 domain loaded in one of your browser tabs; you can find it by navigating to your account on <https://auth0.com>, clicking on "Applications in the side bar, locating one of the specific applications you created (e.g. `test-demo-spring-react-app` and then locating `Auth0 Domain` as a field in the settings tab.
+Before you start, get the Auth0 domain loaded in one of your browser tabs; you can find it by navigating to your account on <https://auth0.com>, clicking on "Applications in the side bar, locating one of the specific applications you created (e.g. `test-teladoc-app` and then locating `Auth0 Domain` as a field in the settings tab.
 This "domain" is consistant across all applications in your tenant.

 1. Navigate to page <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">Google OAuth Instructions</a> and click where it says "Go to the Credentials Page".
 2. Click `Create credentials > OAuth client ID.`
 3. Select the `Web application` application type.
-4. Name your OAuth 2.0 client (e.g. `test-demo-spring-react-app`).
+4. Name your OAuth 2.0 client (e.g. `test-app-name`).
 5. Add an authorized JavaScript origin with the value `https://<Auth0 Domain>`.
 6. Add an authorized redirect URI, with the value `https://<Auth0 Domain>/login/callback`, replacing `<Auth0 Domain>` with the `Auth0 Domain` listed in the Auth0 settings for your app.
 (It should look something like: `https://dev-pfjsl7rp.auth0.com/login/callback`, without the `<>` in it.)
 7. Scroll down and click "Create" to create your Google OAuth App.